Thorny128/tennisballs/README.md

 - Lines 23 - 49: Initializing parameters for the simulation.
 Checking if the user has provided points; if so, automatically removing the origins, converting lists into Point classes, and setting `num_points`.
-- Lines 55 - 57: Either setting user-given parameters or automatically generating them.
+- Lines 53 - 57: We start the timer for the simulation.
+We set user-given parameters or automatically generate them.
   - If the user has submitted parameters, they will be saved as attributes (e.g. the constructor will set `self.human_weight` to have a value, and in line 55 will set `w` to that value).
   - However, if the user has not submitted parameters, attributes like `self.human_weight` will be left as `None`